janpstrunn/obsidian-vault/README.md

 - That's why there are week, month and year based notes, so you can distill only ==what matters== for you from these daily notes.
 Once you finish your year note, you can not take the gold nuggets from it and add them to your [[Life]] note
 	- If you could only choose one note from your whole vault to keep, this should be the one you would keep

-# That's it!
+## That's it!

 - This is all about this vault.
-Feel free to change it to your personal needs, but remember the [[Getting Started#^tj1e6d|philosophy]] behind this vault
+Feel free to change it to your personal needs, but remember the [[README#^tj1e6d|philosophy]] behind this vault
 	- Adding too much complexity will deteriorate your workflow

+# License

+This repository is licensed under the MIT License, a very permissive license that allows you to use, modify, copy, distribute and more.